 One of the most common credentials that repair shops look for when hiring an auto mechanic is ASE Certifications.
 Auto mechanic education programs prepare students to pass the various examinations offered by the ASE.
 There is also the option of earning an ASE student certification, which are offered by some programs in its final stages.
 This student certification is different than an ASE certification, which requires some level of work experience.

 Students can use this certification as the first of its kind which can build towards earning an actual ASE certification.
 Students receive their own certificate upon passing the ASE examination and it is validated by the academic institution.
 A student certification is good for two years after the date in which the exam was taken.
 These tests are offered in both the fall and spring semesters.
 They are administered at a specific school and are computer based.

 Find an Accredited Auto Mechanic Training Program

 There is an abundance of automotive service training programs located throughout the United States.
-In 1983, the National Automotive Technicians Education Foundation (NATEF) introduced an accreditation program as a way of validating certain programs.
-That led the NATEF to begin accrediting programs that featured automotive repair programs within secondary and post-secondary institutions.
+In 2018, the National Automotive Technicians Education Foundation (NATEF) and the Automotive Youth Educational Systems (AYES) have merged to become the ASE Educational foundation.
+This continues accrediting programs that featured automotive repair programs within secondary and post-secondary institutions.